sowmya-mudunuri/lumos/README.md

 ## Problem Statement

-The challenge is to create a
+The mission of the Solution Challenge is to solve for one or more of the United Nations' 17 Sustainable Development Goals using Google technology.

 ## Use Cases